GreatStoneEx/hi2txt-xml/README.md

 ![scores extraction](scores.png)

 ## Introduction
+Mame emulator is saving games hiscores, thanks to the "hiscore" embedded plugin (maintained by **borgar**) and the hiscore.dat file, describing what memory part to dump into .hi or nvram files (maintained by **Leezer**).

+This XML files are 'just' describing how to convert .hi or nvram files into XML or TEXT files.

 These are the game specific files, written in XML, following the syntax described [here](http://greatstone.free.fr/hi2txt/doc/xml.html).
 Each file has:
 * a descriptive structure to specify how to extract binaries information from the hiscores binary file saved by mame software.